List of Stranger Things characters: Mike Wheeler

-In the spring of 1986, Mike and Dustin join the Hellfire Club, Hawkins High School's Dungeons and Dragons club, led by Eddie Munson.
-Though Lucas is also a member, he has committed himself to the Hawkins HS basketball team, putting him at odds with Mike and Dustin, who urge him to side with them—the "nerds and freaks."
+In the spring of 1986, Mike and Dustin join the Hellfire Club, Hawkins High School's Dungeons & Dragons club, led by Eddie Munson.
+Though Lucas is also a member, he has committed himself to the Hawkins HS basketball team, putting him at odds with Mike and Dustin, who urge him to side with them—the "nerds and freaks".
 He and Eleven maintain a long-distance relationship with letters, and for spring break, Mike flies to California to visit Eleven and Will at their new home in Lenora Hills.
 Though Eleven insisted to Mike that she had friends and was living a semi-popular lifestyle, Mike discovers that she was lying to hide the heavy bullying she experiences from other students.
 He witnesses Angela and a gang of girls humiliate Eleven at Rink-o-Mania, and he is shocked when Eleven retaliates with physical violence.
-The following day, Mike and Eleven argue when she expresses her dissatisfaction in the relationship, pointing out Mike's strange reluctance to say he loves her.
+The following day, Mike and Eleven argue when she expresses her dissatisfaction with the relationship, pointing out Mike's strange reluctance to say he loves her.
 When Eleven is arrested for attacking Angela, Mike, Will, and Jonathan are distressed and unsure how to help her—until Sam Owens sends agents to inform them that Eleven has accepted his offer to begin training to get her powers back.
-At the Byers home, the three are being guarded by two agents, until U.S. Army soldiers attack the house, forcing them to escape with the help of Jonathan's friend Argyle, bringing a wounded Agent Harmon with them.
+At the Byers' home, the three are being guarded by two agents, until U.S. Army soldiers attack the house, forcing them to escape with the help of Jonathan's friend Argyle, bringing a wounded Agent Harmon with them.
 After Harmon dies and leaves them with a phone number to reach Owens and Eleven, Mike enlists the help of Dustin's girlfriend Suzie, who lives in Salt Lake City, Utah.
-There, Suzie provides them coordinates for the Nina Project, which is in Nevada.
+There, Suzie provides them with coordinates for the Nina Project, which is in Nevada.
 Along the way, Mike expresses his inner anxieties regarding his relationship with Eleven, scared that she will eventually realize that she doesn't need him as he needs her.
 As the U.S. Army closes in on Eleven, Mike and the California Crew arrive, giving Eleven a chance to destroy her attackers and their transportation.
 Together, they venture to a Surfer Boy Pizza location in Nevada to build Eleven a sensory deprivation tank for her to travel into Max's mind to protect her from Vecna.
 When Vecna overpowers Eleven, Mike professes his love for her, giving her the strength to overpower him.
 The California Crew then returns to Hawkins, where Mike and the others prepare for a final battle with the Upside Down, which has leaked into their town.